uaminghao/homeworkOnGoogleDocs/README.md

 It might be best to test everything with an empty student file.

+### Note

+After downloading the namelist json file, remove the outermost square brackets of the code.

 ### Legal

 This code wad produced by modifying the [Python Quickstart](https://developers.google.com/drive/api/v3/quickstart/python).